TAK-Public-Safety/evt-hurricane-milton/README.md

 # Hurricane Milton Response
 Coordination of Hurricane Milton Response between federal, state and local public safety organizations.
+Available as a single page at [https://tak-public-safety.github.io/evt-hurricane-milton/](https://tak-public-safety.github.io/evt-hurricane-milton/)

 ## TAK Server
 A public safety TAK Server has been set up at [https://takserver.takps.org](https://takserver.takps.org) but requires approval to be added.
 Please reach out to hurricanemilton at takps.org for connection information.